felixng/felix.ng/index.md

 #### 🚀 Side Projects

 Strong believer of side projects and indie businesses.
 Fiddled with a lot of random ideas and projects related to my passions.

 None has worked out well enough to make me good money, but none has stopped me from trying.

 #### 🏋 What else do I do?

 I code and I travel.
 I go to theatre, a lot.
 I also dance, tumble and practise handbalancing.

-Trying to bulk up, as well as keeping and/or improving my mobility so that I can continue doing those things.
+Trying to bulk up, as well as keeping and/or improving my mobility so that I can continue doing these things.

 #### 🙌 Successes